Documentation

 event_typemeaning

-book_addedA book entered the caller's library (via add_book or import).
+book_addedA book entered the caller's library through the normal add path.

 status_changedThe reading_status moved between values.
 Specific transitions also emit one of the book_completed / book_dnfed / book_paused / book_resumed shorthands below.